Use course search to check if STAT, work and life experience can be used for entry to the courses you are interested in.

 Your selection rank for a course depends on the combination of criteria it uses, and the weightings it applies to those criteria.

 If you submit a personal competencies statement or employment experience they can't reduce your STAT rank, only enhance it.

 A personal competencies statement is a short written statement supporting your application to a course.
 In the statement you must address set criteria, which you can find in your online application.
 SATAC will assess your personal competencies statement using guidelines from our participating institutions.

 Note that only some courses consider personal competencies statements.

-When you apply online you may have the opportunity to enter information about your employment experience.
+When you apply online you may have the opportunity to enter information about your paid employment experience.
 You don't need to list every job you have held, only those jobs you would like SATAC to assess in support of your application.

 Note that only some courses consider employment experience.